 In this study, we seek to determine whether 1) there is genetic basis for resistance to SSWD in sea stars and/or 2) if the microbiomes of the sea stars are responsible for the disease’s progression.
 Based on previous findings by Hewson et al. (2014), we hypothesize that sea stars free of the disease are potentially doing so through genetic means such as having more suitable alleles of immune response genes.
-We will test our hypothesis by first comparing healthy and sick individuals from the same intertidal population under controlled conditions for 15 days to observe whether there are significant allele frequency differences between the healthy and sick individuals by looking at SNPs data from the population.
+We will test our hypothesis by first comparing healthy and sick individuals from the same intertidal population under controlled conditions for 15 days to observe whether there are significant allele frequency differences between the healthy and sick individuals by looking at SNP data from the population.
 If our hypothesis is true, we predict to see a difference in allele frequencies between healthy and sick individuals at certain distinct loci.
 We will also compare our healthy intertidal individuals with healthy individuals from a neighboring subtidal population at these loci to observe whether the healthy individuals from both populations use the same mechanism to resist the disease.
 If so, we will include the healthy subtidal individuals in our initial analysis to increase the sample size of healthy individuals, which is currently rather small.

 The second part of our study will be comparing the microbiomes of healthy and sick individuals to investigate the roles, if any, that microbiota plays in susceptibility or resistance of sea stars to the pathogen.
 This will be particularly helpful if genotypes of individuals have little to no effect on likelihood of being infected.
-We hypothesize that the an individual’s microbiome does play a role in the onset and progression of SSWD and to test this, we will use 16S analyses on epidermal tissues of the sea stars at different times to 1) determine If individuals affected by the pathogen(s) harbor a different suite of microorganisms than resistant ones and 2) to detect the changes, if any in microbiome of individuals over time.
+We hypothesize that an individual’s microbiome does play a role in the onset and progression of SSWD and to test this, we will use 16S analyses on epidermal tissues of the sea stars at different times to 1) determine If individuals affected by the pathogen(s) harbor a different suite of microorganisms than resistant ones and 2) to detect the changes, if any in microbiome of individuals over time.
 If our hypothesis is true, we predict to see a significant difference in microbiome composition between healthy and sick individuals and also a significantly more stable microbiome over time in healthy individuals than in sick ones.
 To distinguish whether the change in microbiome composition is causing/exacerbating the disease or if it is simply a side-effect of the disease, we will look closely at individuals that were initially healthy but then turned sick during the course of our study; if a drastic change in microbiome precedes individuals showing any symptom of the disease, there is a possibility that the change in microbiome is the cause of the disease or at least partly responsible for the disease affecting the sea star.

 Regardless of whether we find the actual cause of SSWD, our study will undoubtedly advance the knowledge of the scientific community in understanding this threat that echinoderms (and consequently marine communities) are facing and will help in determining conservation initiatives that may be required in the near future.
 Our study will furthermore contribute to the genomics of both Pisaster ocraceus and its microbiome as well as help us understand the interactions between echinoderms and their symbionts, that will aid other scientists such as marine biologists, ecologists, pathologists and epidemiologists in their research.